 Your overtime rate must be equal to at least 1½ times your regular rate of pay, but employers may pay more.
 The rules for calculating overtime pay amounts are not complicated, except if you have received bonus pay.
 Your bonuses or commissions must be included as part of your regular rate of pay in order to calculate your overtime rate.

 The FLSA does not require employers to pay (but they may choose to pay) overtime for holidays, weekends, night shifts, or if you work on a day that you would normally have off.
 You might be owed overtime or additional overtime in the following cases:

-- Your employer pays you $20/hour, and $30/hour overtime.
-But you received a $1,000 bonus last year as a reward for excellent work throughout the year.
+- Your employer pays you $20/hour and $30/hour overtime; but, you received a $1,000 bonus last year as a reward for your excellent work throughout the year.

-- Your employer considers the workweek to be from Monday, 9 a.m. to Monday, 9 a.m. of the next week.
-Last week, you worked your normal 40-hour workweek from Monday through Friday, 9 a.m. to 5 p.m.
-This week, your employer is asking you to start your Monday shift six hour early, at 3 a.m.
+- Your work week is from Monday, 9 a.m. to the following Monday, 9 a.m.
+Last week, you worked your normal 40-hour shift: Monday through Friday, 9 a.m. to 5 p.m.
+But this week your employer wants you to start work 6 hours early on Monday, at 3 a.m.

-- Your shift is over, but you are in the middle of a specific task.
-You tell your supervisor you are staying late to finish it.
-Your supervisor says, “Yes, stay, but this isn’t overtime.”
+- Your shift is over, but you haven’t finished a project that you started an hour ago; you ask your supervisor if you can stay to complete it and he says, “Yes, stay, but this isn’t overtime.”

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.